mhcomm/pypeman/pypi-release-cl.md

 - [ ] Make a release on github

     - Go to the project homepage on github
-    - On top, you will see Release link.
+    - Near the top, you will see Releases link.
 Click on it.
-    - Click on Draft a new relase
+    - Click on 'Draft a new release'
     - Fill in all the details
         - Tag version should be the version number of your package release
         - Release Title can be anything you want.